Step 4: Full View

 If Engineer A were to proceed with the dual role, should Engineer A treat employer disclosure and a recusal commitment as sufficient ethical safeguards, or must Engineer A recognize that the structural conflict cannot be cured by procedural measures and decline the engagement regardless of employer non-objection?

-Decline Regardless of Employer Non-Objection Board's choice Recognize that employer disclosure and non-objection are necessary but not sufficient conditions for ethical permissibility, and decline the engagement on the independent ground that the structural conflict: shared municipal stakeholders, expanding recusal obligations, and informational advantage from FAA guideline dissemination, cannot be cured by procedural measures regardless of employer consent.
+O1 Recognize that employer disclosure and non-objection are necessary but not sufficient conditions for ethical permissibility, and decline the engagement on the independent ground that the structural conflict: shared municipal stakeholders, expanding recusal obligations, and informational advantage from FAA guideline dissemination, cannot be cured by procedural measures regardless of employer consent.
+Board's choice

 The Employer Awareness Non-Sufficiency to Cure Structural Dual-Employment Conflict Obligation establishes that mutual employer awareness and non-objection is a necessary but not sufficient condition for ethical permissibility, the engineer must independently assess whether the structural conflict exists and decline if it does, regardless of employer consent.
 The Conflict of Interest Recusal Obligation requires Engineer A to recuse from reviewing any traffic signal plans submitted by municipalities for which private airport consulting is simultaneously being performed.
 The Faithful Agent Trustee Obligation is violated by the structural conflict itself, not merely by specific acts of biased review.
 The State DOT Employer Prior Approval and Disclosure Obligation requires proactive disclosure as a precondition but does not render the engagement permissible once disclosed.